HTian1997/htian1997.github.io/_pages/about.md

 Check my latest CV <a style="text-decoration:none" href="https://github.com/HTian1997/htian1997.github.io/blob/master/files/CV.pdf" >here</a> (Last updates: 04/23/2020).

 ## Recent News
+&#8227; 2020-05 Awarded as the Outstanding Teaching Assistant.  <br>
 &#8227; 2020-04 Manuscript "ivis Dimensionality Reduction Framework for Biomacromolecular Simulations" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.10718">arXiv</a>.<br>
 &#8227; 2020-04 Admitted to the Online Master of Science programe in Computer Science (OMSCS) at Georgia Tech. <br>
 &#8227; 2020-04 Manuscript "Deciphering the Protein Motion of S1 Subunit in SARS-CoV-2 Spike Glycoprotein Through Integrated Computational Methods" is available on <a style="text-decoration:none" href="https://arxiv.org/abs/2004.05256">arXiv</a>. <br>